-Bill Ricchini just released the first single off of the forthcoming album Himalaya, scheduled for release June 16.
-The deliciously addictive new track “Lauren Lorraine” feels and sounds like walking through a funhouse.
+Bill Ricchini just released the first single from Himalaya.
+Recorded in the north of England, the deliciously addictive new track “Lauren Lorraine” feels and sounds like walking through a Brian Wilson funhouse.
 It’s a playful dedication (with various religious references) to the mystical title character. – WXPN’s The Key

 “Thought of you as my mountaintop/thought of you as my peak.”